INGREDIENT PORTFOLIO

 Key Takeaways

-• The article discusses the importance of defending our bodies against harmful toxins, chemicals, and pollutants that can cause an immune response.
+• This article discusses the importance of defending our bodies against harmful toxins, chemicals, and pollutants that can cause an immune response.

-• Glucuronidation is the primary detoxification pathway, and it requires an active ingredient called glucuronic acid, which conjugates with toxicants to make them more water-soluble and easier to remove from the body.
+• Glucuronidation is the liver’s primary detoxification pathway, where toxicants are made more water-soluble for easier elimination from the body.

-• Microbes in the intestinal tissue can disrupt the detoxification process by expressing an enzyme called β-glucuronidase, which can reverse the glucuronidation process recycling toxins back into the bloodstream.
+• Unfortunately, disruptions in the detoxification process can occur due to a compound called β-glucuronidase which can reverse glucuronidation, recycling toxins back into the bloodstream.

 Key Terms:

-Glucuronic acid – The key active used in glucuronoidation to conjugate (or bind) with toxins to render them more water-soluble for easier removal from the body.
+Glucuronic acid: The key active used in glucuronidation to conjugate (or bind) with toxins to render them more water-soluble for easier removal from the body.

-Glucarate (CDG/PHG) – A supplemental ingredient that is metabolized into D-glucaro-1,4-lactone
+Glucarate (Preventium®): A supplemental ingredient that is metabolized into D-glucaro-1,4-lactone

 Toxin Exposure in the Modern World

-Chemical Exposure: Microplastics, BPA, and PFAS are often called “forever chemicals” that are extremely persistent, bioaccumulative, and toxic (HBM4EU, 2021).
+Microplastics, BPA, and PFAS are often called “forever chemicals” that are extremely persistent, bioaccumulative, and toxic (HBM4EU, 2021).
 Despite recent regulations to limit their usage, considerable quantities of these compounds currently exist and, unfortunately, could remain in our environment for centuries.
-Scientists have detected microplastics in almost every place on earth, including deep oceans, Arctic snow, Antarctic ice, plants, animals, table salt, drinking water, and even in mountain air (Lim, 2021).
+Scientists have detected microplastics in almost every place on earth, including deep oceans, Arctic snow, Antarctic ice, plants, animals, table salt, drinking water, and mountain air (Lim, 2021).
 A new report disclosed that over 200 million Americans are likely exposed to PFAS in their drinking water.
-And scientists recently reported detectable amounts of PFAS in the bloodstreams of 98% of Americans (Lasters et al., 2022; Andrews et al., 2020; Goel, 2023).
+Scientists recently reported detectable amounts of PFAS in the bloodstream of 98% of Americans (Lasters et al., 2022; Andrews et al., 2020; Goel, 2023).

 While this information may paint a grim picture, our body’s detoxification system is adept at handling most exposure to environmental toxins with proper support.
 For this to happen, the liver must be in excellent condition as it plays the most critical role as our primary filter that removes toxins from the blood.
 Therefore, maintaining liver health through a balanced diet, regular exercise, and supplementing with vital nutrients is essential.